 Check out some of the other incredible Rochester Wedding Vendor Interviews and other Vendor Spotlights here.

-DJ Kalifornia (Joshua V.) is a 10 time finalist and 4 time winner in the annual Best of Rochester City News Poll as Best Rochester DJ, voted upon by thousands of people over the years as a finalist and winner.
+DJ Kalifornia (Joshua V.) is an 11 time finalist and 5 time winner in the annual Best of Rochester City News Poll as Best Rochester DJ, voted upon by thousands of people over the years as a finalist and winner.
 He was also a finalist in the WHEC’s Channel 10 News weekly “Rochester Rocs” award as Best Live DJ.
 Kalifornia Entertainment, as a company, is also an annual multi-award winning business with achievements from The Knot, Weddingwire and Rochester Wedding Directory.
 DJ Kalifornia was the leading long time successful resident DJ at Rochester’s beautiful ONE Nightclub, and is currently a monthly resident on Party 103…a worldwide radio station with millions of listeners and world renowned global DJ’s.
 You can see him play at other nightclubs all over as a special guest from time to time.

 He’s been a resident DJ at just about every major nightclub in the Rochester, NY area over the years (and has played all over elsewhere as a guest and resident DJ), was the founder and creator behind the Rochester Zombie Prom, Showcase of The Arts, One Night In Heaven Fashion Show, and many other popular large scale events around WNY.
 He has thrown hundreds of established and successful themed events, themed weddings (considered the best and #1 elite in Rochester for putting together unique themed wedding receptions) and is very well known through out many different social and business groups and circles in WNY.
 His experience and the ability to make your wedding or event stand out from the rest and be unique, puts him at the top and head of the industry when it comes to being your DJ or entertainment vendor of choice.